dlebee/car-purchase-calculator/README.md

 ## Setup

+### Environment Variables

+**For AI Analysis Feature (Optional):**
+- `OPENAI_API_KEY` - Required for the AI comparison analysis feature.
+Get your API key from [OpenAI Platform](https://platform.openai.com/api-keys)

-No API keys or environment variables required!
-The VIN lookup feature uses the free NHTSA (National Highway Traffic Safety Administration) VIN decoder API, which is completely free and requires no authentication.
+**Note:** The VIN lookup feature uses the free NHTSA (National Highway Traffic Safety Administration) VIN decoder API, which requires no API key.

+### Vercel Deployment

+When deploying to Vercel:
+1. Go to your project settings → Environment Variables
+2. Add `OPENAI_API_KEY` with your OpenAI API key value
+3. **Important:** Select the correct environment (Production, Preview, or Development)
+4. **Redeploy** your application after adding the environment variable (Vercel doesn't automatically pick up new env vars on existing deployments)
+5. The API route is server-side only, so the environment variable will be available at runtime

 ### Local Development